-All new Employment Readiness setting must be fully compliant with the requirements of the HCBS Settings
+All new Employment Readiness settings must be fully compliant with the requirements of the HCBS SettingsRule.

-Current Employment Readiness settings that have a daily census under fifty people in the setting for more than 20% of the day, may only receive authorizations for services for new participants up to a daily census of fifty people in the setting.
-The daily census is inclusive of people who receive support through the IFS HCBS Waiver and people who receive ICF/IDD supports and are engaged in active treatment at the setting.
-There are no current Employment Readiness settings with a daily census of more than 50 people in the setting.
+Current Employment Readiness settings that have a daily census under fifty people in the setting for more than 20% of the day, may only receive authorizations for services for new persons up to a daily census of fifty (50) people in the setting.
+The daily census is inclusive of people who receive support through the IFS Waiver and people who receive ICF/IDD supports and are engaged in active treatment at the setting.
+There are no current Employment Readiness settings with a daily census of more than fifty (50) people in the setting.